 The Mann-Whitney test compares the distributions of ranks in two groups.
 If you assume that both populations have distributions with the same shape (which doesn't have to be Gaussian), it can be viewed as a comparison of two medians.
 Note that if you don't make this assumption, the Mann-Whitney test does not compare medians.

 Prism reports the difference between medians only if you check the box to compare medians (on the Options tab).
 It reports the difference in two ways.
 One way is the obvious one -- it subtracts the median of one group from the median of the other group.
-The other way is to compute the Hodges-Lehmann estimate.
+The other way is to compute the Hodges-Lehmann estimate (4).
 Prism systematically computes the difference between each value in the first group and each value in the second group.
 The Hodges-Lehmann estimate is the median of this set of differences.
-Many think it is the best estimate for the difference between population medians.

 Prism computes the confidence interval for the difference using the method explained on page 521-524 of Sheskin (1) and 312-313 of Klotz (3).
 This method is based on the Hodges-Lehmann method.